 How To Build Trust On Virtual Teams

 - FOCUS ON LIKEABILITY AND RELIABILITY.
 You can increase trust by focusing on one or both of these things.
-Almost everyone focuses on reliability where they want to verify skillsets and want to make sure that they are on top of things.
-But you can’t live out the likeability portion.
-People trust more the people they like.
+Almost everyone focuses on reliability where they want to verify skill sets and want to make sure that they are on top of things.
+But you can’t leave out the likeability portion.

-- BUILD TRUST BY CARING FOR YOUR TEAMMATES.
+- CARE FOR YOUR TEAMMATES.
 Caring is a very important part of the equation.
 If people feel like you have their back, and that you know them, they will begin to trust you.

 - DON’T CONTROL TOO MUCH.
-People who are over-controlled, they tend to get over-dependent, over-compliant, and then efficiency goes down, less room for creativity, less room for making errors, less room of thinking of the different solutions to yourself.
+People who are over-controlled tend to get over-dependent and overly reliant.
+This leaves less room for creativity and less room for coming up with innovative solutions.